nikogura/nikogura.com/src/content/blog/gambling-on-failure.md

 He was either right, or he was pleasantly surprised.
 There was no branch where he lost.
 He had engineered the failure of his own move into a win either way.

+Sifu Choi never seemed to learn my name in all the time I studied with him — to him I was just "the Big Guy from Minnesota,".
+It didn't matter though.
+He knew who I was.
+His memory was perfect for every conversation we'd ever had, and he was able to articulate amazingly fine points of physics, mechanics, anatomy and human physiology in terms that were not necessarily scholarly, but incredibly precise and accessible.

-He never learned my name in all that time — to him I was just "the Big Guy from Minnesota," and I'd bet money he wouldn't remember me at all.
-I've remembered him for the rest of my life.
-Grandmaster [Wai Lun Choi](https://liuhopafa.com/) taught Liu Ho Pa Fa ("Water Boxing") in Chicago for decades; the lesson in this post is his, not mine.
+I'll remembered him for the rest of my life.
+His picture hangs in my office, as it should.
+(He even signed it and refers to *me* as 'Sifu Nik'.
+Highest 'certification' I have ever acheived.
+Grandmaster [Wai Lun Choi](https://liuhopafa.com/) taught Liu Ho Pa Fa ("Water Boxing"), Hsingyi, Pa Kua, Taiji, and Lama Pai in Chicago for decades; the lesson in this post is his, not mine.
 I just carried it into a different kind of fight.

 Thank you Sifu.
 You changed my life.

 ## The Same Game, With a Pager